HarrisonKramer/optiland/docs/developers_guide/analysis_framework.rst

 - **Pupil Aberration**: Assess difference between the paraxial and real ray intersection point at the aperture stop.
 - **RMS vs. Field**: Plot the root mean square (RMS) wavefront error or RMS spot size as a function of field position.
 - **Y Y-bar**: Compare the chief and marginal ray heights at each surface.
+- **PSF**: Compute the point spread function (PSF) of the optical system.
+- **MTF**: Calculate the modulation transfer function (MTF) of the optical system via both geometric and diffraction (FFT) methods.
+- **Wavefront**: Compute the wavefront error across the field of view and pupil.
+- **Zernike Polynomials**: Decompose the wavefront error into Zernike polynomials.

 Analysis Workflow
 -----------------